rachelcluke/mixology-society/README.md

 - Add a photo gallery section would be added to make the website more interactive and inviting.
 - Add a section of the committee members with photos of each member, their names and position.
 - Make the email address in the footer a link.
 It would open up the user's email browser in a pop up, with the society's email copied over.
+- Add animation as an additional UI feature, to indicate the website's progress to the viewer (for example, in thank-you.html there could be a loading animation).

 \
 &nbsp;